tumaer/SciML/lecture/bayes.md

 ### Bayesian Interval Estimation

 Another type of Bayesian inference is the one in which we seek to find an interval that, with a pre-determined probability, contains the true value.
 In Bayesian statistics, these are called credible intervals.
-Finding the interval with equal tail areas to both sides $(\theta_{l}, \theta_{u})$, and which has the probability to contain the true value of the parameter, i.e.
+Finding the interval with equal tail areas to both sides (lower $\theta_{l}$, and upper $\theta_{u}$), and which has the probability $1-\alpha$ to contain the true value of the parameter, i.e.

 $$
 \begin{aligned}